YosysHQ-GmbH/blog_yosyshq/content/post/2025/03-tamara-tmr-yosys.md

 ![not_2bit schematic after TMR](/static-2025/tamara/not_2bit_tmr.svg)

 Because of the 2-bit bus, two voters are required, which is the reason this schematic has dramatically inflated in size from the original.
-You'll also be able to see the `$reduce_or` signal that has been inserted to combine the individual `err` signals of both the voters.
+You'll also be able to see the `$reduce_or` cell that has been inserted to combine the individual `err` signals of both the voters.

 With the algorithm applied, we can also use the formal verification methodology above to analyse, at a larger